-Q: What may landlords and property managers do and not do to advertise to Afghan refugees or parolees?
+Q: What may landlords and property managers do and not do to advertise to specific groups?

 A: Landlords and property managers should not publish or cause to be published an advertisement that expresses a preference, limitation or discrimination on the basis of any classes protected by the Fair Housing Act, i.e., race, color, religion, sex (including gender identity and sexual orientation), disability, familial status, or national origin.